deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Twenty minutes later, when a helicopter full of marines from PNS *Zulfiquar* arrived in response to a failure to make routine contact, they found only the corpses of their comrades and a worrying absence of the ship's cargo.

 ___
 **Date Point 10y2m2w AV**
 **HMS** **_Sharman_** **(HMNB Folctha), Folctha, Cimbrean, The Far Reaches**

 ***Adam Arés***.

 "Hey Dexter.
 Man, you are not going to *believe* who we just pulled off a life raft on the edge of Elder Space.
 Although, maybe you can guess, because you wouldn't be interested otherwise, huh?
 Anyway, we found your friend Xiù!"

 "You tellin' Dexter?"
 Sikes stuck his head into the tablet's camera field of view.
-“Hey Dexter!”
+"Hey Dexter!"

 This prompted Baseball, Firth and Rebar to join in too, and Adam just grinned at the camera as they expressed a series of happy greetings to their Gaoian friend-slash-mascot, before he finally shooed them away.

 "Yeah, you've gotta visit us sometime man.
 We can do, like, a joint training thing or something.
 Maybe see what you've got to teach us, like that fucking pulse-gun trick you pulled, that shit was *insane*!"
 He cleared his throat.
-“Anyway… yeah, we found your friend.
+"Anyway… yeah, we found your friend.
 Looks like she's been stuck in that pod for about five years, and they had a *rough* time of it, but she's alive.
-By the time you've got this they'll probably have taken her back to Earth, but don't worry, I'm sure we'll be able to sort out putting you two back in touch again...”
+By the time you've got this they'll probably have taken her back to Earth, but don't worry, I'm sure we'll be able to sort out putting you two back in touch again…"

 "Uh… Yeah, give my regards to this Ayma of yours.
 Guess she'll want to know too.
 And… yeah that's about it.
 I'll see you around, southpaw.
 Peace!"